-Professor Gerry McCormac has been Vice-Chancellor and Principal of the University of Stirling since May 2010.
+Professor Gerry McCormac has been Principal and Vice-Chancellor of the University of Stirling since May 2010.

-Professor McCormac’s leadership has seen the University’s international connections grow.
-He led the creation of a joint venture with INTO University Partnerships, which resulted in a teaching centre for international students on campus, a physical presence in Suzhou, China and a significant increase in international student recruitment.
+The University’s international connections have grown considerably under Professor McCormac’s leadership.
+He led the creation of a joint venture with INTO University Partnerships, which resulted in a teaching centre for international students on campus and a significant increase in international student recruitment.
 He also established a presence with the British Council in Shanghai and oversaw the development of transnational education with partners in the United Arab Emirates, Singapore and Hong Kong.
 These build on and complement pre-existing transnational education initiatives in Vietnam, Oman and other countries.

-Professor McCormac’s continuous emphasis on increasing the University’s research capacity has, in 2018, led to a heads of terms agreement with the Scottish and UK governments for a £22m City Deal.
-The deal will see the development of Scotland’s International Environment Centre and a new Institute of Aquaculture on the Stirling campus, further strengthening relationships with business and industry and placing the University’s innovation and expertise at the centre of efforts to tackle some of the most pressing challenges facing the world.
+Continued emphasis on increasing the University’s research capacity led to the University playing a critical role in delivering the Stirling and Clackmannanshire City Region Deal, signed in spring 2020, with £27m of funding from the UK and Scottish Governments being invested in University-led projects.
+The Deal will see the development of Scotland’s International Environment Centre and a new Institute of Aquaculture on the University campus, further strengthening relationships with business and industry and placing the University’s innovation and expertise at the centre of efforts to tackle some of the most pressing challenges facing the world.

 Fellowships, Boards and Committees